Joshua-Talltree/intro-to-testing-js/README.md

         multiply(true, false)       // false
         multiply("Monday")          // false

 12. Write a function named `sumOfSquares` that takes in two inputs.
-If both inputs are numeric, `sumOfSquares` should square each input and return the sum.
+If both inputs are numeric, `sumOfSquares` should square each input and return the sum of them added together.
+For example, if we pass `a` and `b` then we should square `a` and add it to the square of `b`.
 If either or both inputs are not numeric, `sumOfSquares` should return false.

         sumOfSquares(2, 3)          // 13
         sumOfSquares(1, 0)          // 1